pkarsy/TasmotaBerryTime/ds3231/README.md

 - With ESP(or any other 3.3V MCU) we want the DS3231-VCC to be 3.3V and the LIR2032 cannot be charged with this voltage.
 - It seems the chemistry of LIR does not allow for deep discharge, so it is destroyed if fully discharged.
 Not sure about this.

 For the above reasons use the very common CR2032.
 It can last 10 years according to data sheets.
-To avoid damaging the non rechargeable CR2032 cell, you must de-solder the diode (or the resistor).
+**If you are using 5V (Arduino Uno for example) for the VCC, you must de-solder the diode (or the resistor), to avoid damaging the non rechargeable CR2032 cell**
+Of course it does not hurt to desolder the diode on 3.3V systems, but it is not necessary.

 Finally, do not trust the coin cell (if came) with the module, use a new one.

 ## How the driver works

 The DS3231 has 7 registers containing year month etc. At boot the module reads all those registers and assembles the "epoch" time and sets the system time.
-When(if) the internet becomes available the opposite operation is done.
+When(if) the internet becomes available the oposite operation is done.
 I don't know if the native tasmota DS3231 code does it, but this module updates the RTC clock periodically (on every NTP update, about every hour).
 This way the RTC clock remains always accurate, unless of course the ESP is without internet connection for extended periods of time.

 ## Limitations